General ticket: Usage

+Philippines

+From 1941 up to 1949 elections, the Philippines elected its officials under this system, then known as block voting.
+A voter can write the name of the party on the ballot and have all of that voter's votes allocated for that party's candidates, from president to local officials; there is still an option for a voter to split one's ticket down ballot and not write the name of the party.
+This led to landslides for the Nacionalista Party in 1941, for the Liberal Party in 1949.
+The law was amended in time for the 1951 election, having voters to vote for each office separately.

 Singapore

 In Singapore, the general ticket system, locally known as the party block vote, elects by far most members of the Parliament of Singapore from multi-member districts known as group representation constituencies (GRCs), on a plurality basis.
 This operates in parallel to elections from single-member district and nominations.
 It is moderated by the inclusion of at least one person of a different race than the others in any "team" (which is not necessarily a party team) which is selected by voters.

 United States

-For an at-large one-party return, many states adopted a general ticket.
-The state voted for and returned an at-large delegation to the House of Representatives.

-Ticket voting is used to elect Electoral College for presidential elections, except for EC members in Maine and Nebraska, and Alaska (starting in 2024), where most of the EC members are elected by first-past-the-post in congressional districts.
+Ticket voting is used to elect electors for the Electoral College for presidential elections, except for some of the electors in Maine and Nebraska who are elected by first-past-the-post in districts covering just part of each state.
 Under ticket voting, votes for any non-overall winning party's candidates do not receive any representation by elected members.

-In terms of paper practices, the systems used varied between issue of: